o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 Events are typically defined in code as part of a `RequestBus`, and are generally handled by some code system such as a component.
 Event handlers are typically defined as part of a `NotificationBus`.

-In this example, we'll take a look at a simplistic **Light** component.
+In this example, we'll take a look at a basic **Light** component.
 The example shows how its behavior context reflection translates into Script Canvas nodes.

 In this Light component, the user can configure the light by setting parameters such as color, intensity, and radius.
 The Light component can also be turned on or off, and you can respond to these events when they occur.
 Communication with an entity's Light component is done through two EBuses: the `LightComponentRequestBus` and the `LightComponentNotificationBus`.